 The Mangalam Research Center for Buddhist Languages (MRC) was founded in 2009 to support the establishment of English and other Western languages as accurate vehicles for the transmission of Buddhism.
 Our interactions with scholars and students at dozens of institutions since then have shown us that there is a real need for a program that could train future scholars and others in canonical Buddhist languages, with a special focus on the needs of translation.
 For many, this would be a way to ready themselves for a doctoral program in Buddhist Studies or a related field.
 For others, it would be a way to deepen their understanding of the Buddhist tradition, or to gain a deeper understanding of how to prepare themselves to translate Buddhist texts.

 The Post-Baccalaureate Program was designed to meet that need.
-It was created under the direction of Luis Gómez, MRC’s academic director, and Jack Petranker, Director of MRC, in consultation with leading scholars, who serve as advisers for the program.
+It was created under the direction of the late Luis Gómez, who was MRC’s academic director, and Jack Petranker, Director of MRC, in consultation with leading scholars who serve as advisers for the program.